 BlackDoctor.org talked with two certified personal trainers to get their perspective on getting fit on a budget.
 Throw out those “it’s too expensive” excuses and let’s get fit.

-Jeff Warley is a certified personal trainer in New York City and founder of 50Grand Health and Fitness.
+Jeff Warley is a certified personal trainer in New York City and the founder of 50Grand Health and Fitness.
 The company has issued a fitness challenge to those approaching the age of 50.
 Jeff provides our men readers with some awesome tools to get fit without making the gym rich.

 BDO: How can men use what they have available to them for free to improve their physical fitness?